We look forward to holding our third WV retreat as soon as the pandemic allows.

 For more information on Kambo, Rap’eh and Sananga, visit Aghora’s Kambo page:

-Through the days and nights we'll tend a sacred fire, and during downtime we’ll rest and recharge in the gentle, emerald green forests of western Belgium.
+Through the days and nights we'll tend a sacred fire.
+During downtime we’ll rest and recharge in the gentle, emerald green forests of western Belgium.
 There will be opportunity to walk in nature and visit a beautiful river or to take some solitude.

 Massage sessions will be available on Saturday afternoon, to further open up the body and release what’s in motion inside.